fygithubb/Switches/README.md

 🔁 Switch Puzzle Game
 A simple and fun ASP.NET Core MVC puzzle game.
 The objective is to turn all the lights on using a limited number of switch presses.
 Each switch toggles specific lights, making it a great brain-teaser.

+You can check the game here on this link : https://switches.onrender.com/

 🎮 Game Rules
 You have 4 moves to turn on all 3 lights.